 Tarmac, Block Paving, Concrete or Resin Bound.
 Which one is right for you?

-Block paving is:
+Block Paving is:

 *Highly durable and attractive

-*Many different colours, textures and styles available
+*Many different colours, styles and textures available

 *Can be used almost anywhere

 *Blocks can be used to provide a very smooth finish

-Imprinted concrete is:
+Imprinted Concrete is:

 *Available in many different colours and finishes

 *Ideal for driveways and paths

 *Can be mixed with block paving

 *Flat surface, ideal for wheelchairs and buggies

 *Can be cheaper than other surfaces

 Resin Bound Paving

 *Wheelchair and buggy friendly

 *Resistant to extreme temperatures both hot and cold

 *Available in a huge spectrum of colours and finishes

 *Can be installed around other current surfaces

 *Available in a range of colours and finishes

-*Ideal of wheelchairs and buggies
+*Ideal for wheelchairs and buggies

-When looking for the right surface for your home, make sure you research all of the options.
-Once you have decided on your surface, research companies that are proven to have delivered a good product and service and are registered with awarding or trade bodies.
+When looking for the right product for your home, make sure you research all the options.
+Once you have decided on your surface, research companies that are proven to have delivered a good product and surface and are registered with awarding or trade bodies.
 Ask for recommendations and read online reviews of the companies.
 If their websites have a case study section, make sure you read those too.